 7. Fragile fingernails

 Breaking a fingernail is an annoyance everyone has experienced.
 If your nails are too weak, though, you may want to incorporate some zinc into your diet.
 Zinc not only helps you grow strong fingernails but also helps boost the immune system.
 Zinc supplements definitely work, but zinc-rich foods such as nuts, yogurt, and shellfish are also excellent sources.

 Oh, did I mention vitamin A, vitamin C, and biotin?
 You probably need more of these, too.

 8. Red palms

-Red palms, formally-known as palmar erythema, is a condition where the lower part of your hands turns reddish.
+Red palms, formally known as palmar erythema, is a condition where the lower part of your hands turns reddish.
 Sometimes the redness extends all the way up to the fingers.
 The condition itself is actually harmless.
-It can be the result of unusual hormone changes which bring more blood to the surface—and that’s why it occurs more often in pregnant women.
+It can be the result of unusual hormone changes that bring more blood to the surface—and that’s why it occurs more often in pregnant women.
 In some cases, however, red palms can be a sign of liver diseases such as liver cirrhosis, hemochromatosis, and Wilson’s disease.